The British may have dented the martial art wave in India, but Silambam is making a gradual comeback.

 Skills like martial art almost always have origin in basic survival skills.
 Silambam is a martial art form that originated approximately 5000 years ago in Kerala.
 Silambam was practiced in the 1700s in the courts of Kings like Puli Thevar and Maruthu Pandiyar.
 It was mainly used as an asset in combat skills, and soldiers mainly relied on it to fight the British army.

-The stick used in Silambam is around 1.68m long, and weighs around a pound and a half.
+The stick used is around 1.68m long, and weighs around a pound and a half.
 The practice of Silambam also involves the use of metallic whips, spears and deer horns as weapons.

 Silambam: Wielding a native weapon